MinkyVuyi/VUYDIA913_bcl2302_groupChanique_VuyiswaDiale_IWA1/IWA15/README.md

 **Brief description of project**:

-need to extract the numbers from all three arrays in lists inside the data object and combine all values into a new single array called result.
+I had to extract the numbers from all three arrays in lists inside the data object and combine all values into a new single array called result.